luctiemessen/luctiemessen.github.io/src/pages/blog/pure-css-ios-alert.md

   background: -webkit-linear-gradient(-90deg, rgba(98,98,98,.38) 1px, rgba(98,98,98,.2) 50%, rgba(0,0,0,.5) 50%, rgba(0,0,0,.38) 100%);
 }
 ```
-So, this linear gradient has a minus 90 degrees orientation with a 1px top “border” and after that the gradient speaks for itself.
+So, this linear gradient has a minus 90 degrees orientation with a 1px top border and after that the gradient speaks for itself.
 The text shadow is the icing on the cake.

 When you put all this together with some other basic styling (not worth mentioning here) we get this final result (works with Webkit and Gecko engines)